Organizing resources

 Small, self-contained projects

-Workspaces are a good fit when the entire infrastructure can be managed using a single Terraform configuration, and planned/applied in one operation without orchestration.
+Workspaces are a good fit when managing the entire infrastructure using a single Terraform configuration, and planned/applied in one operation without orchestration.

 Hard separation between environments